 In late summer, a favorite ski line takes on a new look

-The mountain flowers are still bursting.
-How can it be nearly the end of August and still they bloom with such fervor, blanketing whole mountainsides in multi-colored carpets?
+The mountain flowers are bursting.
+How can these mountainsides I last saw covered in deep snow now be blanketed in multi-colored carpets?
 I wonder this while striding slowly uphill, arms outstretched, fingertips brushing petals and stems as high as my hips.

 But it’s been several warm months since the last ski.
 Earlier in the afternoon, a friend and I start walking.
 The sky is clear, air cool, monsoon thunderheads absent.
 The apron of the mountain we ascend is quiet and calm.
 I hear branches squeak together and snap.
 My eyes dart, thinking it a bear.
 Treeline spits us into the edges of the bowl and the view opens.
 We walk steady up.

 How strange to know a mountain in snow, I think, and not at all in sun-fed flowers.
 To hike a well-beaten path to its top, rather than breaking a fresh skin track.
 To traverse a new area of the mountain because that is where the trail leads, instead of following the safest path of least resistance across and up its otherwise untracked terrain.

 From the summit we absorb a view last seen cloaked in winter.
 The familiar shapes of neighboring peaks are bare now, their tops, ridgelines and bowls dry.
 Rock creases and ribs that are so striking when contrasted by downy white are made plain and almost nondescript in its absence.
 Beautiful still, but a different kind of beauty.